A reds stalwart passes on

 Macca the captain

-1993 - Steve McManaman skippered the England Under-21’s as they thumped San Marino 6-0 in a European Championships qualifier at Kenilworth Road.
+1993 - Steve McManaman skippered the England Under-21’s for the first time as they thumped San Marino 6-0 in a European Championships qualifier at Kenilworth Road.
 McManaman scored, as did future reds Academy coach Mike Sheron and Jamie Redknapp on his debut.
 Fellow red Rob Jones also made his Under-21’s bow in this game.

 Five for Thomas